 In 2 multicenter vehicle-controlled clinical trials of once-daily application of CUTIVATE® Lotion by 196 adult and 242 pediatric patients, the total incidence of adverse reactions considered drug related by investigators was approximately 4%.
-Events were local cutaneous events, usually mild and self-limiting, and consisted primarily of burning/stinging (2%).
-All other drug-related events occurred with an incidence of less than 1%, and inclusively were contact dermatitis, exacerbation of atopic dermatitis, folliculitis of legs, pruritus, pustules on arm, rash, and skin infection.
+These were local cutaneous reactions, usually mild and self-limiting, and consisted primarily of burning/stinging (2%).
+All other drug-related events occurred with an incidence of less than 1%, and included were contact dermatitis, exacerbation of atopic dermatitis, folliculitis of legs, pruritus, pustules on arm, rash, and skin infection.
+See Table 1.

-The incidence of drug-related events on drug compared to vehicle (4% and 5%, respectively) was similar.
-The incidence of drug-related events between study populations of 242 pediatric patients (age 3 months to < 17 years) and 196 adult patients (17 years or older) (4% and 5%, respectively) was also similar.
+The incidence of adverse reactions between the 242 pediatric subjects (age 3 months to < 17 years) and 196 adult subjects (17 years or older) was similar (4% and 5%, respectively).

 |Contact Dermatitis||0||1 ( < 1%)|

 |Irritant Contact Dermatitis||0||1 ( < 1%)|

 |Pruritus||1 ( < 1%)||1 ( < 1%)|